gyunderscorebe/ActionFPS-Game/README.md

 Go here: https://github.com/ActionFPS/ActionFPS-Game/releases

+Releases are built automatically for Windows (using AppVeyor) and Linux (using Travis).
+For Mac automated builds, we need a [CircleCI subscription](https://circleci.com/pricing/#build-os-x).

+An admin of the project can [create a release here](https://github.com/ActionFPS/ActionFPS-Game/releases).

 # Test server

 We're running an always up-to-date server (synchronized with the branch that is being test):